 Mark Greeven is Professor of Innovation and Strategy at IMD.
-Drawing on a decade of experience in research, teaching and consulting in China, Mark explores how to organize innovation initiatives your business context is in constant flux.
+Drawing on a decade of experience in research, teaching and consulting in China, Mark explores how to organize innovation in a turbulent world.
 He has been collaborating with innovative Chinese companies and entrepreneurial multinationals to explore novel ways of organizing, accelerating corporate innovation, designing business ecosystems to thrive on uncertainty.
 He is a fluent Chinese speaker.

 Thinker | On the "2017 Thinkers50 Radar list of 30 next generation business thinkers", an annual ranking that the Financial Times deemed the "Oscars of Management Thinking".
 Read Mark's interview here: Thinkers50 Q&A